 The important tools are the histogram for restoring contrast, and the Clone Tool for repairing damage.
-I scanned this at 600 dpi, not for detail, but for image size to aid working with the Clone Tool at enlarged size.
+The photo was only about four inches tall, so I scanned this at 600 dpi, not for detail, but for image size to aid working with the Clone Tool at enlarged size.
 The plan was to resample it smaller at completion(resampled to 25% size above).
 300 dpi would really have been quite sufficient, and you can always work on the image when zoomed-in to 2X size (that's what I do to clean everyday scans of dust spots).
-I scanned it in color mode and converted to GrayScale and sharpened with the Unsharp Mask as the last two steps.
+I scanned it in color mode and worked on that, and then converted to GrayScale and sharpened with the Unsharp Mask as the last two steps.
 It is a B&W picture, but if repairing stains and discoloration, it's often easier to work on it in color mode.
-This time, there was no good reason for color really, it was only because I wasn't sure yet if I wanted to leave it in color to show the original tone, or put it in grayscale.
+This time, there was no good reason for color really, but I wasn't sure yet if I wanted to leave it in color to show the original tone, or change it to grayscale.
 Grayscale won.
 It does not change anything here, to work in color or B&W.

+Try these, you'll love it.
 The scanning technique is NOT different from already discussed in the Simple Way to get better scans pages.
 There are four major peaks in this histogram data, and it seems reasonable that these would generally be associated with the tones in the dark dresses, the background, the lighter background, and the white dress.

 For example, compare the center girl's shoes in both larger images at the top of the page.
 We have black now.
 The same for the white dress, we have white now.
 This image has little detail in the white dress, but the original photo did not have it either, faded away perhaps.
 Clipping aggravates the loss of detail at the ends, and this is a major concern, so you always have to evaluate its effect.

 Caution: The histogram shows the data of the image.
-In this case, the image includes the cardboard frame too, which we intend to remove.
+But in this case, the image includes the cardboard frame too, which we intend to remove.
 It happens to be midrange tones in this case, but if that surrounding area was pretty much black or pretty much white, it would drastically affect the histogram data.
 We would be judging the image based on non-image components.
 So, the point is, having surrounding areas of black (thinking that we will crop it away later) can be detrimental to the histogram process.
 You will want to more carefully include only the actual desired area of the photograph.
 At least be aware of this problem.

+This much so far can help any image.
 Please excuse the harping, but experimentation is the key, to see all of the possibilities.

-smooth it a bit.
+fill it and smooth it a bit.